How much does a driveway cost?back to estimates list

 As far as costs are concerned, Graeme says asphalt and concrete are ‘very similar’.
 The cost is in the excavation, removal of spoil, base course and any curbing or edging detail involved.
-An average 80-100m2 driveway, including excavation, preparation and asphalt would typically be in the vicinity of $80 to $100 per m2, plus GST.
+A typical asphalt driveway installation would typically be in the vicinity of $115+ per m2, plus GST.

 Cost for asphalt